The International Capital Markets Review: Austria

 Decisions of the Federal Administrative Court can be appealed either to the Austrian Supreme Administrative Court, if the case involves a legal question of fundamental importance, or to the Austrian Constitutional Court, if constitutionally guaranteed rights are violated.

 The Austrian court system in relation to disputes between private persons is basically three-tiered (i.e., it consists of a court of first instance, an appellate court and a supreme court).
 Courts of first instance in civil matters can be either a district court, for civil litigation in general with an amount in dispute not exceeding €15,000, or a regional court if the amount in dispute exceeds €15,000.
-As Austria was facing a wave of investor lawsuits with several hundred and even thousands of court cases arising from a rather low number of companies whose stock prices collapsed following the global financial crisis, first instance proceedings were concentrated at the Commercial Court of Vienna with judges dealing only with these investor lawsuits.

-While for decades Austrian law did not provide a codified instrument to address the giving of false, incomplete or misleading information in connection with the raising of funds via the capital market, Austrian courts were adjudicating on investor lawsuits on the basis of the Roman law-based doctrine of culpa in contrahendo (i.e., the culpable violation of obligations arising from a pre-contractual (legal) obligation).
+While for decades Austrian law did not provide a codified instrument to address the giving of false, incomplete or misleading information in connection with the raising of funds via the capital market, Austrian courts were adjudicating on investor lawsuits based on the Roman law-based doctrine of culpa in contrahendo (i.e., the culpable violation of obligations arising from a pre-contractual (legal) obligation).
 In 1991, a precise codified concept of civil and criminal prospectus liability was introduced by the Austrian Capital Market Act.
 In practice, however, prospectus liability and other grounds for investor claims, such as liability for delayed or misleading ad hoc information or inaccurate investment advice, only gained importance as an after-effect of the global financial crisis.
 Since then this situation has developed considerably and the jurisprudence has evolved to the extent that Austria must now be considered to have an extensive judicial practice in all kinds of investor claims.

 iii Roles of local agencies and central banks